Oily Hair: What It Is and Why It Happens

 Dry Shampoo

-• Wash hair with lukewarm or cool water.
-Hot water can cause excessive dryness.
+• Wash with lukewarm or cool water; hot water can trigger more oil production.

 Things to Avoid